cheatfreak47/misc-scripts/README.md

  - Backs up the SRUDB for you to a folder in Documents called Data Usage Statistics.
  - Backups are archived with your copy of 7-zip or 7-zip-ZStandard at LZMA2 Level 9 compression.
 ##
+### NMS-Redir.ahk (AutoHotKey 1.1 Script)
+This script exists for a few reasons:
+ - I like No Man's Sky but I came into playing it so late, I missed old versions with a lot of interesting stuff that has since been removed.
+I wanted to check out these old versions.
+ - The publicly available option for running old NMS versions, NMS Retro, at the time involved installing a Steam Emulator and cracking the SteamStub DRM on the old versions after downloading them legitimately from Steam via Steam Depot Downloader.
+I found this to be a bit strange, since it's completely possible to run old versions of games with DRM intact, and I know this from experience with another script I wrote to do something similar for Terraria.
+ - I'm not fond of the method NMS Retro uses to redirect save files.
+ - I can do it better.

+So I did, and I even chatted up the devs at NMS Retro about the idea.
+Maybe they'll take this concept and run with it for a future update to NMS Retro.
+Who knows.
+All I know is, it works.
+This is a fork of my terraria-redir.ahk script that strips out some functionality and implements some others, but it mostly behaves the same.

+It requires the user to use Depot Downloader with their legit Steam account to download the Depot Manifests for old No Man's Sky versions.
+Validate them, and rename the folders to conform to the naming scheme `NMS-vX.X.X`.
+Some example names: `NMS-v1.09.1`, `NMS-v1.24`, etc. And then move those NMS folders into your desired location.
+The default assumed location is your No Man's Sky Install Path in a subfolder called "Old Versions".

+Some old versions may [require a mod](https://github.com/EthanRDoesMC/RetroShaderFix/releases/tag/v1.0) to work properly depending on your GPU.

+It has the following features:
+ - Works with clean unmodified copies of No Man's Sky.
+It uses the same trick as terraria-redir from this same repo, so refer to that for details.
+ - Update proof.
+ - Intended to be used with [Depot Downloader](https://github.com/SteamRE/DepotDownloader), a list of [Depot Manifests](https://steamdb.info/depot/275851/manifests/) and cross referencing those manifests to correspond to versions of [No Man's Sky listed on the Wiki](https://antifandom.com/nomanssky/wiki/Patch_notes).
+ - Has the same functioning arguments as terraria-redir.
+Those being `--version`, `--logging`, and `--depotspath`, and supports the same argument passthrough functionality.
+ - If `--version` is passed `Current` or is not specified, it operates as a passthrough to the live Steam version of No Man's Sky.
+ - A lot of error handling and validation for arguments.

+I'm not going to bother writing a full instruction manual for using it, but a short explaination is that you need to build it (by running the script with `--build` ideally) and then stick the `NMS-Redir.exe` in your NMS Install folder.
+Copy your old versions following the above mentioned naming scheme to a sub folder called `Old Versions` or wherever else on your PC you want, and then edit the launch command of Steam No Man's Sky to include the full path in quotes to `NMS-Redir.exe` followed by a space and `%command%`.
+Any additional commands you want can also go here, and if you used some other folder other than `Old Versions` in the install folder, then you need to use `--depotspath` to specify that.
+Use `--version` to choose what version of the game to run and use `--logging` if you want to keep a file record of all launches.

+If you want to make desktop shortcuts to run old versions, make a shortcut to Steam and edit the launch section for the shortcut via the Properties menu to add the `-applaunch 275850` launch option and then follow that with `--version` and the version you want to boot with the shortcut.
+This setup expects that the Steam Launch Options for No Man's Sky is set up with no version specified.
+##